Computer vision identifies signs of early Alzheimer’s up to 6 years before clinical diagnosis

 Alzheimer’s disease affects more than 5 million Americans, a number that’s expected to grow to 16 million by 2050.
-Early intervention can help to lessen the most debilitating symptoms, namely memory loss and problems with reading and organizing thoughts, but unfortunately, it remains one of the most neurological disorders to detect.
+Early intervention can help to lessen the most debilitating symptoms, namely memory loss and problems with reading and organizing thoughts, but unfortunately, it remains one of the most challenging neurological disorders to detect.
 No specific test for Alzheimer’s exists.

 There might be hope on the horizon, though.
-Researchers at the University of California, Berkeley, Radiology & Biomedical Imaging Department, and Big Data in Radiology (BDRAD) — a multidisciplinary team of physicians and engineers studying radiology data science — describe in a newly published study an AI system that can predict Alzheimer’s disease from brain scans.
+Researchers at the University of California at Berkeley’s Radiology & Biomedical Imaging Department and the Big Data in Radiology group (BDRAD, a multidisciplinary team of physicians and engineers studying radiology data science) describe in a newly published study an AI system that can predict Alzheimer’s disease from brain scans.

 Their paper (A Deep Learning Model to Predict a Diagnosis of Alzheimer Disease Using 18F-FDG PET of the Brain”) was published in the journal Radiology this week.